vlikhvar/Getting-and-Cleaning-Data/Course-Project/README.md

 The `run_analysis.R` script does the following:
 ---------------------------------------------
+1. Load necessary R libraries (see below).
+2. Unzip the file that contains the Samsung data (`getdata-projectfiles-UCI HAR Dataset.zip`).
+3. Load the training and the test sets of row data.

-1. Merges the training and the test sets to create one data set.
+4. Merge the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+5. Extract only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+6. Use descriptive activity names to name the activities in the data set.
-4. Appropriately labels the data set with descriptive variable names.
+7. Appropriately label the data set with descriptive variable names.
-5. From the data set in step 4, it creates an independent tidy data set (`tidySamsungDF.txt`) with the average of each variable for each activity and each subject.
+8. From the data set in step 4, it will create an independent tidy data set (`tidySamsungDF.txt`) with the average of each variable for each activity and each subject.

 The data and the steps of the process are described in [CodeBook.md](https://github.com/vlikhvar/Getting-and-Cleaning-Data/blob/master/Course-Project/CodeBook.md)

 Starting conditions
 -------------------

-In R `setwd()` to your working directory, were you have the `UCI HAR Dataset` folder containing the Samsung data.
+In R `setwd()` to your working directory, were you have the dowloaded Samsung data file `getdata-projectfiles-UCI HAR Dataset.zip`.
 The `run_analysis.R` code should be run in your working directory.

 The information about the system and R version: